 What I’ve realized over the years is that I will not do something based on the idea that I don’t think I will enjoy something, and sometimes I’m right, but other times, I’m very, very wrong.
 I’m not saying that introverts don’t know themselves, but maybe we know ourselves too well and choose the easier path because it’s always so cozy and familiar.

-We can’t, but we can we can ask ourselves if we’re open to new experience and willing to accept all that encompasses.
+We can’t, but we can ask ourselves if we’re open to new experience and willing to accept what that encompasses.

 Can I check this off my list?

 If big crowds make you nervous, maybe this is something you should add to your bucket list.
 This has been on mine for quite some time, and now it’s at my doorstep.
 It’s a blog conference, which may not sound like that big of a deal, but it is for me.
 Not only is it large enough to freak me out, but I’m going ALONE, and that’s not something I would not normally do.
 Here’s the deal though: I have to do this for myself because I know I will love it.

 This is my scary thing.
 The thing that gets my stomach in knots and creates visions of awkwardness and loneliness.
 It’s my starting point for putting myself out there, which I don’t do enough of, and don’t they say to go big or go home?